vrubenjn/oauth2-acl/README.md

 It allows to use oauth2 scopes to restrict acces to routes or services in kong.
 Use it in conjuntion with official oauth2 plugin.

-It's based on officials Kong's ACL plugin.
+It's based on oficials Kong's ACL plugin.

 ## Install